eth-fabric/website/docs/education/composability/atomic-composability.md

 **The state of real-time proving**

-There are various efforts pushing the boundaries of ZK proving latency.
+There are various efforts pushing the boundaries of ZK proving latency (can learn more [here](https://ethproofs.org/))

 Real-time proving is not yet production ready so various teams are exploring shorter term solutions such as using multiple TEEs to attest to the correctness of a rollup’s state transition function, allowing real-time synchronous composability today.